SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/get_started/roadmap.md

 ![Minimum viable product](../assets/mvp.png)

-Different projects will have different MVPs/skateboards.
-The [legal form maturity model](https://suffolklitlab.org/legal-tech-class/docs/legal-tech-overview/maturity-model/#quick-summary) can help you identify the MVP for your project.
+Different projects will have different MVPs/"skateboards".
+The [legal form maturity model](https://suffolklitlab.org/legal-tech-class/docs/legal-tech-overview/maturity-model/#quick-summary) can help you identify the MVP for your project (interviews built for the general public should usually target level 2+).
 Once you decide what this project's MVP is, avoid adding anything more to it.
 :::

 ## Complete the Draft Interview